Proximity fuze: Optical

 Optical sensing was developed in 1935, and patented in the United Kingdom in 1936, by a Swedish inventor, probably Edward W. Brandt, using a petoscope.
 It was first tested as a part of a detonation device for bombs that were to be dropped over bomber aircraft, part of the UK's Air Ministry's "bombs on bombers" concept.
 It was considered (and later patented by Brandt) for use with anti-aircraft missiles fired from the ground.
 It used then a toroidal lens, that concentrated all light from a plane perpendicular to the missile's main axis onto a photocell.
 When the cell current changed a certain amount in a certain time interval, the detonation was triggered.

-Some modern air-to-air missiles (e.g. the ASRAAM and AA-12 Adder) use lasers to trigger detonation.
+Some modern air-to-air missiles (e.g., the ASRAAM and AA-12 Adder) use lasers to trigger detonation.
 They project narrow beams of laser light perpendicular to the flight of the missile.
 As the missile cruises towards its target the laser energy simply beams out into space.
 As the missile passes its target some of the energy strikes the target and is reflected to the missile, where detectors sense it and detonate the warhead.

 Acoustic

 Acoustic proximity fuzes are actuated by the acoustic emissions from a target (example an aircraft's engine or ship's propeller).
 Actuation can be either through an electronic circuit coupled to a microphone, or hydrophone, or mechanically using a resonating vibratory reed connected to diaphragm tone filter.

 During WW2, the Germans had at least five acoustic fuzes for anti-aircraft use under development, though none saw operational service.
-The most developmentally advanced of the German acoustic fuze designs was the Rheinmetall-Borsig Kranich (German for Crane) which was a mechanical device utilizing a diaphragm tone filter sensitive to frequencies between 140 and 500Hz connected to a resonating vibratory reed switch used to fire an electrical igniter.
+The most developmentally advanced of the German acoustic fuze designs was the Rheinmetall-Borsig Kranich (German for Crane) which was a mechanical device utilizing a diaphragm tone filter sensitive to frequencies between 140 and 500 Hz connected to a resonating vibratory reed switch used to fire an electrical igniter.
 The Schmetterling, Enzian, Rheintochter and X4 guided missiles were all designed for use with the Kranich acoustic proximity fuze.

 During WW2, the National Defense Research Committee (NDRC) investigated the use of acoustic proximity fuzes for anti-aircraft weapons but concluded that there were more promising technological approaches.
 The NDRC research highlighted the speed of sound as a major limitation in the design and use of acoustic fuzes, particularly in relation to missiles and high-speed aircraft.

 Hydroacoustic influence is widely used as a detonation mechanism for naval mines and torpedoes.
 A ship's propeller rotating in water produces a powerful hydroacoustic noise which can be picked up using a hydrophone and used for homing and detonation.
 Influence firing mechanisms often use a combination of acoustic and magnetic induction receivers.